 How much do you want it?
 What's it really worth to you?
 If you absolutely love it, be prepared to pay more.
 If you can live without it, and if the seller is unreasonable in their expectations, be prepared to walk.
 The ultimate purchase price often boils down to emotion.

 In either case, to negotiate a successful Agreement of Purchase and Sale, you should be reasonable.
 If the asking price is fair, don't offer too low.
 Unless the prevailing circumstances are unusual, you'll obviously not buy it at such a low price, and you're likely to alienate the seller.
-It'll be more difficult negotiating an offer with an irate, insulted homeowner.
+It'll be more difficult negotiating an offer with an insulted homeowner.
 They may even refuse to negotiate with you.
 Or they might choose to counter-offer at a higher price than what they might have agreed to if your opening bid had been fair.
 They certainly have the right to go so far as to refuse to sell you their home.

-In the greater Toronto real estate market, for example, at the time of writing, many homes sell within a few percentage points of the asking price - some even well over the list price.
+In the greater Toronto real estate market, for example, at the time of writing, many homes sell within a few percentage points of the asking price - most even well over the list price.
 Thus, don't offer something ridiculous like 10% or 15% under list.
 If you have price limitations, as do most people, and you can't afford to buy a particular property, move on to a more affordable home.
 In most cases, if you offer fairly, the seller will likely be fair in negotiating an offer with you too.

 The final agreed price may be affected if either party is ...

 Maybe the seller has bought unconditionally or is in the middle of an acrimonious divorce.
 Or maybe the buyer has already sold their home or submitted a notice to terminate their tenancy, and moving dates are rapidly approaching.
 Suffering under such stress is certainly not how to negotiate the best terms.